 Anyone can make an OPRA Request.
-For more information, read A Citizen’s Guide to the Open Public Records Act from the State of New Jersey.
+Please read A Citizen’s Guide to the Open Public Records Act before submitting your request.

 To make a request from the Morris County Government, submit your request via our online portal.

 Several County-affiliated commissions and constitutional officers have their own request forms, as listed below: